Frontware/Weladee-odoo/README.md

 [Odoo](https://www.odoo.co.th) module for Weladee

-This Odoo module create the link between Weladee and your Odoo 11.0 instance.
+This Odoo module create the link between Weladee and your Odoo 14.0 instance.

 You will be able to synchronize departments, employees and attendance.

+## What is synschronized

+### Bi-Directional between Odoo-Weladee / Weladee-Odoo

+- Department
+- Employee
+- Position

+### Uni-Directional from Weladee to Odoo

+This data is sent from Weladee to Odoo.
+Weladee feeds Odoo with HRMS data.

+- Attendance
+- Leave
+- Timesheet (project, task)

 ## Technical